kunci gitar sasak berayen dengan

 Strumming pattern: D-DU-UDU

 A buddy of mine once told me, “If you can play ‘Riptide,’ you can play anything.”
-It’s a great song to practice your fingerpicking too.
+That stuck with me.
+It’s genuinely one of the best songs to drill your fingerpicking on, something about the pattern just clicks once you’ve got it down.

 Song 4: “kunci gitar sasak berayen dengan”